-■ Wi-Fi is accessible across the entire operation including fields, pastures, and similar remote areas ■ Wi-Fi is accessible throughout the main operation buildings and immediate surrounding area I can access the internet via a cellular/mobile network only Other
+■ Wi-Fi is accessible across the entire operation, including fields, pastures, and similar remote areas ■ Wi-Fi is accessible throughout the main operation buildings and immediate surrounding area

-100%

 Satisfaction in the Agriculture Sector

 Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of agricultural producers who state that their internet service meets or does not meet their needs.
+This chart shows the percentage of agricultural producers who state that their internet service meets or does not meet their needs.